Feeling low during menopause

 Certain symptoms of menopause can induce or be associated with feelings of anxiety.
 Hot flushes can feel a lot like a panic attack, as they can both cause your heart to race and make you feel hot and sweaty.

-During the menopause you may also experience trouble sleeping, and tiredness can trigger feelings of anxiety too.
+During the menopause you may also experience trouble sleeping, and sleep deprivation can trigger feelings of anxiety too.

 Mood swings during menopause